Grammys 2018 performers and presenters

 LuPone is set to sing “Don't Cry for Me Argentina” from “Evita,” whose music was written by Lloyd Webber.

-Country music stars Maren Morris, Eric Church and Brothers Osborne will also team up.
-Their performance will pay tribute to victims who died at recent live music events, according to the Recording Academy.
+Country music stars Maren Morris, Eric Church and Brothers Osborne will together pay tribute to victims who died at recent live music events, according to the Recording Academy.

 GRAMMYS 2018 NOMINEES AND SHOW INFORMATION